 Chelsea Parker, Learning and Human Resources Advisor, Caterpillar

 Employers are looking for graduates who can perform well from day one, as well as be adaptable and enterprising.
 Students can develop these traits by choosing a course with an emphasis on employability.
-The University of Sunderland offers all of this and more through our cv-enhancing Sunderland Futures programme.
+The University of Sunderland offers all of this and more through the Employability and Enterprise Hub.

 University of Sunderland graduates have gone on to careers with some of the world’s most prestigious companies, including IBM, Procter & Gamble, BT, Nissan, Marriott Hotels, PricewaterhouseCoopers, the NHS and Adidas, as well as a range of small firms and charities.